ClusterCockpit/cc-backend/init/README.md

-# How to run this as a systemd deamon
+# How to run this as a systemd service

 The files in this directory assume that you install ClusterCockpit to `/opt/monitoring`.
 Of course you can choose any other location, but make sure to replace all paths that begin with `/opt/monitoring` in the `clustercockpit.service` file!